 - Additional medical/somatic conditions

-- Suicide prevention and/or to address the impact of suicide
+- Suicide prevention and to address the impact of suicide

 Applications are due February 1st and July 1st.
 The recipients of the award will be notified of their selection by May 1st and October 1, respectively.
-The EMDR Research Foundation only accepts applications through our online application, which is accessible through our website at www.emdrresearchfoundation.org/research-grants.
+The EMDR Research Foundation only accepts applications through our online application system, which is accessible through our website by clicking here.
 An electronic copy of each application with all supporting documents is required – and is only accepted through the online application form.
 Any application received without all required documents will not be reviewed.
 Applicants are encouraged to carefully review the required documentation and prepare all documents for uploading before initiating the online application.

 The required application documents are: